hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

 }
 ```

-If you have any other static configuration setting specifiedin a config file or static configuration, in-cluster service account token will not be tried.
+If you have any other static configuration setting specified in a config file or static configuration, in-cluster service account token will not be tried.

 ### Statically defined credentials